whiwhiyoyo/myetl/etlquicksign.md

 4. Materialized View pattern.
 Data are stored in a form that is ready for querying. a view is updated after each batch process.
 Datas inside a view are not immutable.
 5. Change Data Capture
+6. no stream processing

 ## ETL Interfaces

 ### Concepts
 This part is to provide an interface independent of the technical solution and guarantee functional flexibility.
+Functional concepts need to be find separately from technical concepts proposed by frameworks and tools.
+UI interface presents functional ressources, a transformation engine composes with these ressources to generate running scripts for the chosing technical tools.

+### Ressources

 | Ressource | Description                                                      | technical derivation                                    |
 |-----------|------------------------------------------------------------------|---------------------------------------------------------|